Jelmerro/carafe/README.md

 This will show the output of the last wine, winetricks or winecfg command.
 It simply reads and prints the file that is stored at `~/.carafe/<carafe_name>/log`.
+If you want to view logs for a command as it happens, consider using `-v` or `--verbose`.

 #### Regedit